PuttiTp/JavaAlgorithmPractise/README.md

-# This project is a private project that include all algorithms or data structures code that I have implemented in JAVA.
+# This project is a private project that include algorithms or data structures code that I have implemented in JAVA.
+The algorithms are probably not well optimized.